nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 To train the model, download the `main.py` file and place it in your project folder.

-Open a terminal or command prompt and navigate to your project folder.
+Navigate to your project folder, open a terminal or command prompt and run the following command:

     python main.py